maniospas/Blombly/docs/syntax.md

 # Basic syntax

 This is the syntax of the `blombly` language.
-You can also create parsers that accept languages with different but equivalent syntax that compile to the same virtual machine instruction set.
+You can also create different languages that compile to the same virtual machine instruction set.

 1. [Code blocks](#code-blocks)
 2. [Final variables](#final-variables)